-You are permitted to bring your spouse/significant other and dependents (under 18, living in same household) with you in addition to your caregiver.
+You are permitted to bring your spouse/significant other and dependents (limited to high school age and below, living in same household) with you in addition to your caregiver.
 Many times the caregiver is a spouse/significant other; please be sure he/she can fulfill the caregiver responsibilities outlined above.

 There is no guarantee that household members will be housed in the same room as you or that bedding/cots are will be available for them.